 “Is an emerald suddenly flawed if no one admires it?”

-These passages come to us by way of a translation of Roman Emperor Marcus Aurelius’ diarylike meditations by Martin Hammond.
+These passages come to us by way of a translation of Roman Emperor Marcus Aurelius’s diarylike meditations by Martin Hammond.

 Today, the king along with the philosopher is understood as harboring a self-absorbed naivety toward the world.
 There is nothing novel in admitting that long ago we lost the privilege to express such praise for the world.
 Aesthetic judgement, it is said, is the least likely thing that could be called universal.
 Today, we are of such a maturity that we admit suspicion toward flattering such experiences.
 Each of us are kings — or if you prefer it, none of us.
 And actually, neither an elevation or a degradation of our position matters; the consequence is the same.
-The experience which calls us to proclaim ‘the beautiful’, ‘the good’, and ‘the just’ have fallen to doubt.
-Today, we feel that the Roman emperor’s primordial experience wants to burst forth from us — we want to say that which is beautiful to me is beautiful in itself, but our wits prevent us from expressing it — at least outside of art museum ‘safe spaces’.
+The experience which calls us to proclaim the beautiful, the good, and the just have fallen to doubt.
+Today, we feel that the Roman emperor’s primordial experience wants to burst forth from us — we want to say that which is beautiful to me is beautiful in itself, but our conscience prevents us from expressing it — at least outside of art museum ‘safe spaces’.
 No doubt, we are all too wise.
-After all, who today could comfort themselves with the thought of having possession of something like ‘my truths’.
+After all, who today could comfort themselves with the thought of having possession of something like my truths.
 The very expression feels like a contradiction.
 Either my experience is true for everyone, or it is nothing even to myself.